demian9k/rxjs-react-study/README.md

-## rxjs-react-study
+# rxjs-react-study

-this project's source code includes from `rxjs quickstart` book(written by Son Chan-wook, rubypaper 2018)'s code and the original code was rewrited into react.js code for learning purposes.
+The source code for this project includes examples from the `rxjs quickstart` book. (written by Son Chan-wook, rubypaper 2018)

+The original code was rewrited into react.js code for learning purposes.

 ### dependancies
 - vite